adb203/daoFrontend/README.md

 my dao implementation.
 It has the react code and smart contract inside.

+start the frontend by typing the following commands in the console:

+truffle migrate --reset --compile-all npm start

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).